 I’m no twitcher but I have to admit I enjoy whipping my binoculars out to watch the odd bit of wildlife and I certainly wasn’t disappointed as I made my way along the rough path that leads from the car park outside of Noss Head lighthouse.
 Skylarks, lapwings, fulmars, curlew, oystercatchers and many more species can be spotted if you stop to look for them, while the coastline is a haven for otters and grey seals.

 Once you reach the ruins you can either follow a narrow track down to the sea or cross the bridge that takes you into the castle interior – though bear in mind the place is pretty much just a collection of ramshackle walls so don’t go there expecting to see an equivalent of Edinburgh Castle or anything.

 Even so, there’s a special atmosphere about the place that I couldn’t quite put my finger on.
-Maybe it was the gloomy skies casting an eery light over the scene but I found myself transfixed by the view once I walked into the middle of the castle grounds, with the ancient walls providing a remarkable foreground to the crashing waves behind them.
+Maybe it was the gloomy skies casting an eerie light over the scene but I found myself transfixed by the view once I walked into the middle of the castle grounds, with the ancient walls providing a remarkable foreground to the crashing waves behind them.